vmware-archive/kube-prod-runtime/docs/components.md

 #### Networking

-Fluentd communicates with the Elasticsearch cluster over TCP.
+Fluentd sends its log stream to the Elasticsearch cluster over TCP.
 Elasticsearch networking requirements are described in the corresponding Elasticsearch section.

 #### Storage

-Fluentd uses the [Elasticsearch Output Plugin](https://docs.fluentd.org/v1.0/articles/out_elasticsearch/) to process system and container logs and inject them into Elasticsearch.
+Fluentd uses the [Elasticsearch Output Plugin](https://docs.fluentd.org/v1.0/articles/out_elasticsearch/) to process system and Docker daemon logs and streams them into Elasticsearch.
 System logs are collected from the Kubelet's `/var/log` directory (via HostPath).
-Container logs are not collected from the Docker deamons but from the Kubelet's `/var/lib/docker/containers` (via HostPath).
-Fluentd requires s small amount of local storage on the host machine under `/var/log/fluentd-pos/` in the form of *pos* files to record the position it last read into each log file.
+Docker daemon logs are not collected from the Docker deamons but from the Kubelet's `/var/lib/docker/containers` (via HostPath).
+Fluentd requires a small amount of local storage on the host machine under `/var/log/fluentd-pos/` in the form of *pos* files to record the position it last read into each log file.

 ### Overrides